 We make pancakes weekly in our house.
-Most of the time, I substitute half of the all-purpose flour with spelt or whole wheat pastry flour and top our pancakes with fruit, but sometimes it’s nice to go with a classic like Buttermilk Pancakes.
+Most of the time, I substitute half the all-purpose flour with spelt or whole wheat pastry flour and top our pancakes with fruit,.
+But sometimes, it’s nice to go with classic buttermilk pancakes.

 For this recipe, I wanted to make fluffy, light, and airy buttermilk pancakes with crisp edges, and a slightly sweet, buttery flavor.
 Forty pancakes later, I was happy with my results: I finally figured out how to avoid the common pitfalls of dense, chewy, eggy, or rubbery pancakes.